-The Office of Retention and Graduation Success in Analysis & Information Management identifies barriers to student success and works to eliminate those barriers.
+The Office of Retention and Graduation Success in Analysis & Information Management identifies barriers to student success and works with university partners to eliminate those barriers.
 It uses applied behavioral science research techniques to support the academic success of FIU undergraduates, particularly as measured by retention and on-time graduation rates.
-The Office helps to carry out the Graduation Success Initiative (GSI), primarily by providing Major Maps and alerts for students and academic advisors, and information and analyses to departments and decision-makers.
+The Office provides alerts for students and academic advisors, letting both know when a student is off track for an on-time graduation.
+It also provides information and analyses to departments and decision-makers.
 The primary work of the Office includes:

 Providing Timely Information on Retention and Graduation Rates

-- Provision of the Retention and Graduation Dashboard, a regularly-updated dashboard tool showing the progress to graduation of cohorts of students by year, major, and college;
+- Provision of the Retention and Graduation Dashboard, a daily-updated dashboard tool showing the progress to graduation of cohorts of students by year, major, and college;

-- Provision of retention and graduation data reports and analyses for ad hoc reports, grant proposals, federal reporting studies, etc.
+- Retention and graduation data reports and analyses for ad hoc reports, etc.

-- Identification and creation of alerts and critical indicators, early warning signals of potentially problematic performance in courses or deviation from Major Maps;
+- Identification and creation of alerts and critical indicators, early warning signals of potentially problematic performance in courses or deviation from plans of study;

 - Provision of timely information for all university academic advisors, including identification of students nearing graduation and non-returnees, to support the advisor-student relationship and maximize graduation opportunities;